How SECURE 2.0 can help your employees save more for retirement

 - Have automatic deferrals at a rate of at least 3% but not more than 15%

-- Have a catch-up contribution limit equal to the IRA catch-up contribution limit (which is $1,000 for 2023 and now indexed under SECURE 2.0)
+- Have a catch-up contribution limit equal to the IRA catch-up contribution limit (which is now indexed for inflation under SECURE 2.0)

 Starter 401(k) and safe harbor 403(b) plans aren’t subject to average deferral percentage (ADP) and top-heavy testing.